 These instructions will help you study in degree programs held on campus in Milwaukee, Wisconsin at Cardinal Stritch University.
 F-1 visas are not available for online study or for degree programs offered at other Stritch locations.

-Step 1: Academic Admission to the University
+Step 1: Apply for Admission

 Step 2: Prove Financial Viability

 F-1 visa holders who wish to transfer their F-1 visa status from another U.S. institution must complete the

-Step 5: Entering the United States
+Step 4: Prepare to Enter the United States

-Once you have the F-1 visa stamp in your passport, make your airline reservations.
+Once you have the F-1 visa stamp in your passport make your airline reservations.
 Plan to arrive no more than 30 days earlier than classes begin, and no later than the reporting date listed on your I-20 immigration document.
 Remember to have your passport and I-20 with you when going through U.S. immigration.